macziatko/OpenDoorProject/README.md

 ### About this book

-This book is created based on R Markdown and **bookdown** using the example provided by [rstudio](https://github.com/rstudio/bookdown) and [rstudio4edu](https://rstudio4edu.github.io/rstudio4edu-book/index.html).
+This book is created based on **R Markdown** and **bookdown** using the example provided by [rstudio](https://github.com/rstudio/bookdown) and [rstudio4edu](https://rstudio4edu.github.io/rstudio4edu-book/index.html).

 You can use this template to customise and create your own book.
-The **how to** guide for customising this template is available in this [link](https://github.com/sa1987/OpenDoorProject/blob/main/HowToGuide.md)
+The **how to** guide for customising this template is available at this [link](https://github.com/sa1987/OpenDoorProject/blob/main/HowToGuide.md)

 Additional resources to create a bookdown book: